 How to Enjoy Miwa Somen?

 Nagashi Somen is the tradition of eating cold Miwa Somen together with family or a group of friends.
-A halved bamboo is used to let the noodles slide from the top while a sauce bowl catches it at the bottom.
+People use a halved bamboo to let the noodles slide from the top while a sauce bowl catches them at the bottom.

 It is also extremely important to partner Miwa Somen with delicious sauce.
 A great addition to Miwa Somen is shiitake.
-The umami of shiitake that is stewed in sugar and soy sauce gives the noodles an extra kick of savory.
+The umami of shiitake that cooks stew in sugar and soy sauce gives the noodles an extra kick of savory.
 Cooking shiitake takes time but the flavor it gives is definitely worth the try.

 Adding grated “daikon” or Japanese radish gives an extra cooling sensation to the noodles.
 Partner this with shredded tomatoes and cucumbers to complete the dish.
 Pickled plum or “umeboshi” is also a great ingredient to increase the refreshing effect of Miwa Somen.
-Its sourness cools down the body and its sweetness is a treat to one’s taste buds.
+Its sourness cools down the body and its sweetness treats one’s taste buds.

 Condiments added to Miwa Somen are also key factors in enjoying the noodles.
-To be honest, anything that one can think of can be added.
+To be honest, people can add anything they can think of.
 It’s just a matter of choosing the right condiments that go well with one another.

 Where to Eat Miwa Somen?